JuliNarvaez/LumuFrontTest/README.md

 ### How it works:

 Choose how many paragraphs do you want to get, check if u want lorem ipsum at start and click generate.
-It will show the three most repeated words in a bar chart.
+It will show the total words, total characters and the three most repeated words in a bar chart.

 ## Q&A: